Kitware/iMSTK/CONTRIBUTING.md

 7. Once your changes have been reviewed and the associated builds and tests pass on [iMSTK dashboards](#dashboards), your branch will be merged into `master`.

-8. At that point, you can if you desire get rid of your development branch and pull the latest commits from the master branch, then repeat from step 3 for further development
+8. At that point, you may decide to get rid of your development branch and pull the latest commits from the master branch, then repeat from step 3 for further development
 ```sh
 git branch -d new-feature
 git checkout master